 21 Days | All of New Zealand

-Visit New Zealand's most popular resort destinations as well as some more remote areas with this popular & comprehensive New Zealand holiday that's easy on the daily travel hours.
+Experience New Zealand's most popular resort destinations as well as some more remote areas with this super comprehensive New Zealand holiday that's easy on the daily travel hours.

-- 14 nights gold & 6 nights blue motel accommodation
+- 2 nights premium, 12 nights superior & 5 nights standard motel accommodation

 - welcome voucher wallet & driving maps